Treatment Center Setting

 TREATMENT & ASSESSMENT

-The treatment team includes physicians, a clinical psychologist, masters level therapists, licensed addiction counselors, and clinical coaches.
+ICFR's treatment team includes physicians, psychologists, licensed addiction counselors, master's-level therapists, and clinical coaches.

 ACCOMMODATIONS & AMENITIES